chouchouji/clipboard-history/README.md

 ## Internationalization

 The default language is `english`.
-If you have added [chinese vscode extension](https://marketplace.visualstudio.com/items?itemName=MS-CEINTL.vscode-language-pack-zh-hans) in vscode extensions, the language of `clipboard history` extension will be changed to chinese automatically after restarting vscode.
+If you have added [chinese vscode extension](https://marketplace.visualstudio.com/items?itemName=MS-CEINTL.vscode-language-pack-zh-hans) in vscode extensions, the language of `Clipboard Keeper` extension will be changed to chinese automatically after restarting vscode.

 ## Feedback